 For example, I realized long ago that my desire for conversation could not be met fully by my husband.
 I needed more support.
 Click the link to watch myabout that.

-So how do we cultivate healthy connection in marriage, especially when we’re tempted to disconnect from each other?
+So how do we cultivate healthy connections in marriage, especially when we’re tempted to disconnect from each other?

 The Bible provides many clues and truths to follow in this pursuit.
 This week’s focus—in the Insight for 2020 series—will help you to gauge how connected you feel in your marriage.
 Take the following inventory with your “marriage” and how you are operating as a couple in mind, rather than how you operate individually.